IsaacWoods/poplar/book/journal/rustc_target.md

-# Building a `rustc` target for Pebble
+# Building a `rustc` target for Poplar
-We want a target in `rustc` for building userspace programs for Pebble.
+We want a target in `rustc` for building userspace programs for Poplar.
 It would be especially cool to get it merged as an upstream Tier-3 target.
 This documents my progress, mainly as a reference for me to remember how it all works.